-After six years, he moved into Career and Technical Education, as the Business & Community Liaison at the Bloomington Area Career Center and the McLean –DeWitt Regional Vocational System.
-In this position, “Sarge” assisted with the daily operations of the student services department and was responsible for authoring grants, managing and developing special events & programs, establishing and maintaining partnerships with business & industry professionals, and conducting professional development and college readiness workshops for students & staff.
+After six years, he moved into Career and Technical Education, as the Business and Community Liaison at the Bloomington Area Career Center and the McLean –DeWitt Regional Vocational System.
+In this position, “Sarge” assisted with the daily operations of the student services department and was responsible for authoring grants, managing and developing special events and programs, establishing and maintaining partnerships with business and industry professionals, and conducting professional development and college readiness workshops for students and staff.
 Some additional services were provide due to a collaborative partnership with the McLean County Workforce Development Office, the University of Illinois – Extension Office and the McLean County Community COMPACT.
 He also served as the advisor for the student leadership program called SkillsUSA.
-He describes… “SkillsUSA is the Olympics of Career & Technical Education, and every student in this nation should participate in SkillsUSA!”
+He describes… “SkillsUSA is the Olympics of Career and Technical Education, and every student in this nation should participate in SkillsUSA!”

 Next, “Sarge” switched gears and pursued a challenging career for the next five years in Property Management.
 In this unique role he managed a student housing partnership agreement between Millikin University and a local property management company that provided exclusive housing for Millikin students.
 He also worked for Leander ISD in Leander, Texas and is also enrolled in the Texas Teachers Certification program completing his certification in Special Education.